 In the Dashboard, you can mark a quote as accepted through the Convert to invoice and Convert to subscription buttons on the quote detail page.
 You can mark a quote as accepted through the API as shown in the following example.

-You can cancel a quote if the status is
+You can cancel a quote if its status is

 open.
-Cancel a quote through the Dashboard on the quote detail page, or API as shown in the following example.
+Cancel a quote through the Dashboard on the quote detail page, or using the API as shown in the following example.